Rwandan Revolution: Death of Rudahigwa and formation of UNAR

 In early 1959, Belgium convened a parliamentary commission to examine options for democratisation and eventual independence, scheduling elections for the end of the year.
 With the Belgians and most clergy on his side, Gitera began a campaign targeting Kalinga: the royal drum, one of the monarchy's most potent symbols.
 Rudahigwa became increasingly fearful, smuggling the drum out of the country and drinking heavily.
 He died of a cerebral haemorrhage in July 1959 while seeking medical treatment in Usumbura, Burundi.
 Many Rwandans believed that Rudahigwa was lethally injected by the Belgians; although an autopsy was never performed because of objections from the queen mother, an evaluation by independent doctors confirmed the original diagnosis of haemorrhage.
 There was also speculation in government spheres that he had committed a ritualistic suicide at the behest of his court historians.
 The Tutsi elite, believing that Rudahigwa was murdered by the church with the help of the Belgians, immediately began a campaign against both.
 Rudahigwa's brother Kigeli V Ndahindurwa was installed, without Belgian involvement and against their wishes; Linden and Linden have described this succession as a "minor Tutsi coup".

 After Kigeli V's coronation, several Tutsi chiefs and palace officials desiring rapid independence formed the Union Nationale Rwandaise (UNAR) party.
-Although UNAR was pro-monarchy, it was not controlled by the king; the party was anti-Belgian, which attracted support from the Communist bloc.
+Although UNAR was pro-monarchy, it was not controlled by the monarch; the party was anti-Belgian, which attracted support from the Communist bloc.
 UNAR immediately began a campaign promoting Rwandan nationalism, vowing to replace European history in schools with the study of Rwabugiri's conquests and calling for the removal of whites and missionaries.
 This rhetoric prompted the Catholic Church (and many of its Rwandan students, who credited the church with raising them from poverty) to call UNAR anti-Catholic.
 Gitera, in turn, used the church's anti-UNAR stance to falsely claim its support for APROSOMA.
 The colonial government moved to limit UNAR's power, attempting to depose three chiefs who were prominent in the party and opening fire on protesters at a rally.
 Kayibanda registered the MSM as an official party, renaming it the Parti du Mouvement de l'Emancipation Hutu (PARMEHUTU).
 He began mobilising cells of supporters across the country, calling for an independent Hutu state under a constitutional monarchy.
 Historian Catharine Newbury described the situation in late 1959 as a "simmering cauldron"; by late October, with the parliamentary report due and elections approaching, tensions had reached the breaking point.